CooperDoten/react-gallery/README.md

 _Duration_: Weekend Project

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 For this project I built a react app that diplayed an image gallery.
 Each image has a "love it" button that updates the amount of likes that it has.

 I componetized the Gallery-list, item and like div/button and made each picture hoverable, so the user knows that they can click it.
 On click the user can read a description of the image they are looking.